|The waterfall in the park in Tahiti, a popular tourist attraction.|

-|During our walk through the park we stopped to admire the scenery.|
+|During our walk through the park, we stopped to admire the scenery.|

 After all, we have no room or interest in such fanfare as we did when we went on our first few cruises with the proper attire on hand.
-Now down to so few pieces of luggage we barely have room for a single more dressy item.
+Now down to so few pieces of luggage, we barely have room for a single more dressy item.
 Luckily, I’d purchased the few items in Princeville which aren’t dressy, although “casual dressy,” if there is such a thing.

 |Giant rocks in the creek.|

 Tom has one long sleeve white dress shirt with black pants which we hope will fit him tonight.
-He’s actually not eaten much on this cruise, keeping the gluten and sugar consumption under control, mostly due his dislike of some of the options.
+He’s actually not eaten much on this cruise, keeping the gluten and sugar consumption under control, mostly due to his dislike of some of the options.

 |Boulders in the creek.|

-The accommodations for my meals has continued to my satisfaction at both meals surprising me at times as to the good flavor and consideration that has been exercised to comply with my restrictive diet.
+The accommodations for my meals have continued to my satisfaction at both meals surprising me at times as to the good flavor and consideration that has been exercised to comply with my restrictive diet.

-|A path in the park like area of the waterfall.|
+|A path in the park-like area of the waterfall.|

 The kindly pastry chef had offered to be creative and make some type of custard type desserts for me using eggs and cream.
 I graciously declined his offer.
-He wouldn’t have used my preferred chemical free liquid sweetener (purchased online) which deterred my interest.
+He wouldn’t have used my preferred chemical-free liquid sweetener (purchased online) which deterred my interest.